qgrit/qgrit/README.txt

 Integration into git
 ====================

-* patched git versions:
+* git v1.7.8 and above:
+easy install/uninstall:
+Start qgrit
+Press the "Install qgrit" or "Uninstall qgrit" button.

-install:
+manual install:
 git config --global sequence.editor "/path/to/qgrit --rebasei"

-uninstall:
+manual uninstall:
 git config --global --unset sequence.editor

 If you want to use qgrit only in a certain repository cd into the repository before invoking git config without "--global"

-* unpatched git versions:
+* git v1.7.* and below:
 Older versions of git have no configuration for only invoking qgrit as editor for interactive rebase list but not for editing commit messages.